att-innovate/squanch/docs/source/gettingStarted.rst

 Requirements
 ------------

-SQUANCH is programmed in Python 2.7 and NumPy.
+SQUANCH is programmed in Python 3 and NumPy.
 You can obtain both of these, along with a host of other scientific computing tools, from the `Anaconda <https://www.continuum.io/downloads>`__ package.
+Deprecated Python 2-compatible versions of SQUANCH are available in the Github repository commit history.

 Installation
 ------------